CITRUS Study at Oak Hammock

-The CITRUS study initially evolved to understand better the impact the COVID-19 virus has on senior populations.
-However, with the vaccine release just a few months ago, the study quickly morphed into more detailed research aimed at studying the post vaccine immune response across time among seniors.
+The CITRUS study was initiated to understand better the impact the COVID-19 virus has on senior populations.
+However, a vaccine was developed and released quicker than anticipated and the study quickly morphed into more detailed research aimed at studying the post vaccine immune response across time among seniors.

 This significant study will help scientists understand details of the body’s immune system reaction to COVID-19 vaccines and gauge the antibody response in the senior population.

 National and local media have taken an interest in our residents' participation in the CITRUS Study.